Key Points

 Registry of Marriages (ROM) Route BNew Zealand

-Department of Internal Affairs / Immigration New Zealand Route BPhilippines
+Department of Internal Affairs Route BPhilippines

 Local Civil Registrar · Embassy of Japan Route BWith approximately 340,000 Japanese nationals residing in the Philippines — the largest market we serve.
 Our practice handles a particularly high volume of Philippines cases and reflects current local procedural updates in our guidance.